-If you lived in Angola instead of United States, you would:
+If you moved to Angola from the United States, you would:

 MAKE 88.1% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Angola, that number is $6,300.00 per capita.